Originally written: 10/20/2012 Updated 2/18/2020

 The Purpose of the Holy Ghost

-Jesus explained to His disciples who the Holy Ghost is in this way:
+Jesus talked about the Holy Ghost to His disciples in this way:

 John 16:8-16 (KJV)

 8 And when he is come, he will reprove the world of sin, and of righteousness, and of judgment:

 9 Of sin, because they believe not on me;

 10 Of righteousness, because I go to my Father, and ye see me no more;

 11 Of judgment, because the prince of this world is judged.

 12 I have yet many things to say unto you, but ye cannot bear them now.